orangci/salah-notifs/README.md

-# salah-notifs
+# notify-salawāt
+Bismillah.
-A python CLI service for Linux which does only one thing; sends a notification at the adhān and iqāma of each prayer.
+Notify-salawāt is a Python CLI program for Linux which does only one thing; sends a notification at the adhān and iqāma of each prayer.
+This project utilizes the [aladhan](https://aladhan.com/prayer-times-api) API.

 ## Dependancies
 - python